okta/workflows-templates/workflows/assign_temporary_group_memberships/readme.md

 The second entry point is a scheduled flow “Scan users for removal”.
 This flow would be set up on a scheduled basis to review the user table and determine if the user's access to a group has expired.
 If the access has expired (based on current date/time of scan), the user will be removed from the group, and entry deleted from the user table.

-## Prerequisites:
+## Prerequisites

 Before you get started you will need:

-*   Access to an Okta tenant with Okta Workflows enabled for your org
+1. Access to an Okta tenant with Okta Workflows enabled for your org
-*   Create a group in Okta - example “Temp Group”
+2. Create a group in Okta - example “Temp Group”
-*   This will require an Okta Connection.
+3. This will require an Okta Connection.
 If you have not already configured the Okta connection in your Workflows tenant, follow these steps: [https://help.okta.com/en/prod/Content/Topics/Workflows/workflow-connect-your-applications.htm#Authenti](https://help.okta.com/en/prod/Content/Topics/Workflows/workflow-connect-your-applications.htm#Authenti)

-## Workflow Setup Steps"
+## Workflow Setup Steps

 1. Set Okta Connections on the cards
     1. In “User Added to Group” flow, click the connection of the first card “Okta User Added to Group”.
 Set it to your Okta connection.